Launch an online presence that makes it simple to attract, win, and serve clients

 Bing Places for Business is Bing’s alternative to Google My Business.
 It functions in almost the same way, providing you with all of the same features and tools for promoting your website.
 The benefit of Bing Places is that it opens you up to another portion of the internet-based market, and best of all, because Bing isn’t as widely used as Google, it’s easier for businesses to stand out on the lesser-used search engine.

 Sitejabber is known as the Yelp for online businesses, and for good reason.
-It features a huge directory of businesses that consumers can browse through, read reviews for, check locations, and message businesses directly.
+It features a huge directory of businesses that consumers can browse through, read reviews, check locations, and message businesses directly.
 Like Yelp, Sitejabber is a must for online businesses looking to build trust with prospective customers.

-Before Apple Maps and Google Maps took over the online mapping scene, there was Mapquest.
+Before Apple Maps and Google Maps took over the online maps, there was MapQuest.
 It functions similarly to Apple and Google’s mapping services, with more of a focus on exploring rather than finding directions.
 Users can book flights and reservations right from the online app, making it especially useful for hotel and rental car businesses.
-It may not be as popular as Apple or Google, but it’s still another great place to add your website for free.
+It may not be as popular as Apple or Google, but it’s another place to add your website for free.

 UK Small Business Directory

 For businesses based in the UK, the UK Small Business Directory is an excellent free resource.
 It’s a place where businesses can promote themselves online and consumers can easily find businesses that meet their needs.
 If you’re in the UK, definitely take advantage of this directory.

 eLocal is another free US-based business directory that focuses on the home services, legal, medical, financial, and insurance industries.
 You can add your business to eLocal in five minutes, setting up a traffic-generating listing available to millions of people.